DaniloDuque/Graph-Algorithms/README.md

 # Graph Algorithms Repository

-Welcome to the Graph Algorithms Repository!
-This repository contains implementations and explanations of various graph algorithms commonly used in computer science and related fields.
-Whether you're a student learning about graph theory or a developer seeking efficient solutions for graph-related problems, this repository provides comprehensive resources for understanding and applying these algorithms.

-## Algorithms Included

-### Classic Graph Traversal Algorithms
-- **Breadth-First Search (BFS):** Explore a graph level by level, finding the shortest path in an unweighted graph.
-- **Depth-First Search (DFS):** Explore a graph as deeply as possible along each branch before backtracking.

-### Shortest Path Algorithms
-- **Dijkstra's Algorithm:** Find the shortest paths from a source node to all other nodes in a weighted graph.
-- **Bellman-Ford Algorithm:** Find the shortest paths from a source node to all other nodes, handling negative-weight edges and detecting negative cycles.
-- **Floyd-Warshall Algorithm:** Compute the shortest paths between all pairs of nodes in a weighted graph.

-### Strongly Connected Components and Topological Sorting
-- **Tarjan's Algorithm:** Find strongly connected components in a directed graph and detect articulation points and bridges.
-- **Topological Sort:** Order the vertices of a directed acyclic graph in such a way that for every directed edge u → v, vertex u comes before v.

-### Maximum Flow and Bipartite Graphs
-- **Ford-Fulkerson Algorithm:** Find the maximum flow in a flow network.
-- **Edmonds-Karp Algorithm:** A specific implementation of the Ford-Fulkerson method that uses BFS for path search.
-- **Bipartite Graph Coloring:** Determine if a graph is bipartite (can be colored using two colors without any adjacent vertices having the same color).

-### Minimum Spanning Trees
-- **Kruskal's Algorithm:** Find a minimum spanning tree for a connected, undirected graph.
-- **Prim's Algorithm:** Find a minimum spanning tree for a connected, undirected graph, adding vertices and edges incrementally.

-### Game Theory
-- **Gale-Shapley Algorithm:** Solve the stable marriage problem and find stable matchings between two sets of elements.

-### Disjoint-Set Data Structure
-- **Union-Find Algorithm:** Efficiently manage a partition of elements into disjoint subsets and perform union and find operations.

-## How to Use This Repository

-Each algorithm includes detailed explanations of its concepts, and potential use cases.
-Feel free to explore the directories, find the algorithm you're interested in, and dive into the code and explanations provided.

-## Contribution Guidelines

-Contributions to this repository are welcome!
-If you have improvements, additional algorithms, or useful explanations to add, please create a pull request.
-Let's make this repository a valuable resource for everyone interested in graph algorithms.

-Happy coding and exploring the world of graph algorithms! 🚀
+Welcome to my repository of graph algorithms implemented in C++ and Java.
+Whether you're an ICPC team member or a programming enthusiast, this collection is tailored to provide efficient and well-documented implementations of essential graph algorithms.

+## Introduction to Graphs

+Graphs, in the realm of discrete mathematics, are a fundamental data structure that consists of nodes (vertices) and edges connecting these nodes.
+The edges can be directed or undirected, and they represent relationships or connections between entities.
+Mathematically, a graph G is defined as a pair (V, E), where V is a set of vertices and E is a set of edges, each connecting a pair of vertices.

+### Types of Graphs

+- **Directed Graph (Digraph):** Edges have a direction.
+- **Undirected Graph:** Edges are bidirectional.
+- **Weighted Graph:** Edges have associated weights.
+- **Bipartite Graph:** Vertices can be divided into two sets with edges only between sets.
+- **Flow Graph:** A specialized directed graph where edges have capacities, representing the maximum amount of flow that can traverse the edge.

+### Why Graphs in Computer Science?
+Graphs model real-world relationships and dependencies, making them indispensable in various computer science applications.
+They are used in social network analysis, route planning, dependency resolution, and more.

+## Algorithms

+Explore our collection of graph algorithms, each implemented in both C++ and Java.
+The implementations are designed to be efficient for competitive programming environments in C++, providing clear and concise representations of the algorithms in Java.

+### BFS (Breadth-First Search)
+- Traverse the graph level by level.
+- Explore all neighbors of a node before moving on.
+- **Time Complexity:** O(V + E), where V is the number of vertices and E is the number of edges.

+### Bellman-Ford
+- Single-source shortest path algorithm.
+- Handles graphs with negative edge weights.
+- **Time Complexity:** O(V * E), where V is the number of vertices and E is the number of edges.

+### Bipartite Graph Coloring
+- Determines if a graph is bipartite.
+- Vertices can be divided into two sets with no adjacent vertices in the same set.
+- **Time Complexity:** O(V + E), where V is the number of vertices and E is the number of edges.

+### DFS (Depth-First Search)
+- Explores a graph by going as deep as possible before backtracking.
+- Commonly used for topological sorting and finding connected components.
+- **Time Complexity:** O(V + E), where V is the number of vertices and E is the number of edges.

+### Dijkstra
+- Finds the shortest path from a source node to all other nodes in a weighted graph.
+- **Time Complexity:** O((V + E) * log V), where V is the number of vertices and E is the number of edges.

+### Edmonds-Karp
+- Solves the maximum flow problem in a flow network using the Ford-Fulkerson algorithm.
+- **Time Complexity:** O(VE^2), where V is the number of vertices and E is the number of edges.

+### Floyd-Warshall
+- Finds the shortest paths between all pairs of vertices in a weighted graph.
+- **Time Complexity:** O(V^3), where V is the number of vertices.

+### Ford-Fulkerson
+- Generic algorithm for finding the maximum flow in a flow network.
+- **Time Complexity:** O(E * max_flow), where E is the number of edges.

+### Gale-Shapley
+- Solves the stable marriage problem, finding a stable matching between two sets of elements.
+- **Time Complexity:** O(m^2 * n), where m is the number of elements on one side and n is the number on the other.

+### Hierholzer
+- Finds an Eulerian cycle in a graph, visiting each edge exactly once.
+- **Time Complexity:** O(V + E), where V is the number of vertices and E is the number of edges.

+### Johnson
+- Finds all-pairs shortest paths in a graph, even with negative edge weights.
+- **Time Complexity:** O(V^2 * log V + VE), where V is the number of vertices and E is the number of edges.

+### Kruskal
+- Finds a minimum spanning tree for a connected, undirected graph.
+- **Time Complexity:** O(E * log V), where V is the number of vertices and E is the number of edges.

+### Prim
+- Finds a minimum spanning tree, growing it one edge at a time from an arbitrary node.
+- **Time Complexity:** O((V + E) * log V), where V is the number of vertices and E is the number of edges.

+### Tarjan
+- Efficiently finds strongly connected components in a directed graph.
+- **Time Complexity:** O(V + E), where V is the number of vertices and E is the number of edges.

+### Topological Sort
+- Orders the vertices of a directed acyclic graph (DAG) linearly based on dependencies.
+- **Time Complexity:** O(V + E), where V is the number of vertices and E is the number of edges.

+### Kahn's Algorithm
+- Another method for topological sorting, using a queue to iteratively select nodes with no incoming edges.
+- **Time Complexity:** O(V + E), where V is the number of vertices and E is the number of edges.

+### Union Find
+- Efficient data structure for tracking disjoint sets of elements.
+- Determines whether two elements belong to the same set.
+- **Time Complexity:** O(alpha(V)), where alpha(V) is the inverse Ackermann function and grows extremely slowly.

+## Usage

+Feel free to explore each algorithm's implementation within the repository to enhance your understanding and problem-solving skills.
+If you have any questions or suggestions, don´t hesitate to contribute, let's make this repository a comprehensive reference for ICPC teams and programmers alike.
+Happy coding! 🚀